tristen/tristen.github.com/_posts/2011-07-27-fresh-face.markdown

 Instead, I want a site for myself that's focused on writing, code and drawings.
 A more selfish place to document my progression and ideas.
 I'm going to try and draw a little stamp to go a long with each date and I'll be updating the way the site looks as content grows.

-The site has a different layout if you view on a screen size _≤ 650px_
+The site has a different layout (on browsers that support [media queries](http://www.w3.org/TR/css3-mediaqueries)) if you view on a screen size _≤ 650px_

     @media all and (max-width: 650px) {
       /* css goes here */